helengtt/react-emailservice/README.md

 # Single page Web App for email service in React - Frontend part
-This project is a test to create a service that sinmulates **sending emails**.
+This project is a test to create a service that simulates **sending emails**.
 The solution cater for multiple email recipients, CCs and BCCs but no need to support HTML emali body types.

 ## FRONTEND